gvko/db-migrator-distributed/README.md

 * `loggger {any}` *(optional)* A logger that you want to use that the migrator will also use to log events.
 The default one is `bunyan` and it's set up to log to the console, so you don't have to provide anything, if you wish.

+# TODO

+* Finish support of Firestore migrations
+* Add support for rollback functionality
+* Test for other dialects, eg. MySQL